 "How did you not know who Shepard is?"
 Liara asked.

-"You think you'd know her by her reputation since you're a human," said Feron.
+"You think you'd know her by her reputation, being human and all," said Feron.

 "I'm new around here."
-Ethan poked his head out and found more troopers coming in.
+Ethan poked his head out and found more of these Blue Suns soldiers coming in.

 "Aren't we all?"
 Feron had shot another attacker.

-"Yeah, sure," Ethan retorted.
+"Yeah, yeah," Ethan retorted.
 "We can play Q&A after this if you like."

 A metal slug flew by, missing them by inches.
 "A wise idea, I might add," Feron replied.